Blog > Articles

 What are Alternatives to Mounjaro (Tirzepatide)?

 While we eagerly await the approval of tirzepatide for obesity, there are other FDA-approved medications that are available now to help you with weight loss.
 Saxenda and Wegovy are GLP-1 receptor agonists that also have benefits for both weight loss and improving blood sugar.
 Contrave can also be an effective option, especially for patients struggling with cravings.
-Check out FORM’s Medication Resource for more information on these options.
+Check out Form Health Medication Resource for more information on these options.

 Mounjaro™is a trademark of Eli Lilly and Company